A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The supports have to be partition strata

 \section{The supports have to be partition strata}

 Recall that $\cA^{\red}$ is the open subset of $\cA$ parameterizing reduced spectral curves.
 The main result of this section is the following proposition:

-\begin{proposition} If $Y\subset \cA$ is a support of $\bR h_*\QQ$ that intersects $\cA^{\red}$, then $Y=S_{\un{n}}$ for some partition $\un{n}$ of $n$. \end{proposition} The proof of this result will be a simple combination of Ng\^o's support theorem with information on irreducible components of compactified jacobians.
+\begin{proposition} If {a subvariety} $Y\subset \cA$ {with $Y\cap \cA^{\red}\neq \varnothing$ }is a support of $\bR h_*\QQ$, then $Y=S_{\un{n}}$ for some partition $\un{n}$ of $n$. \end{proposition} The proof of this result will be a simple combination of Ng\^o's support theorem with information on irreducible components of compactified Jacobians.
 Let us recall these results.
-Ng\^o proved a general result on the supports for the cohomology of a projective morphism $h\colon X \to Y$ which is a $\delta$-regular weak abelian fibration (see \cref{cor:codest_delta}).
-For the Hitchin fibration $h \colon \mn \to \an$ this result is as follows.
+Ng\^o proved a general result on the supports for the cohomology of a projective morphism $h\colon X \to Y$ which is a $\delta$-regular weak abelian fibration. {By \cref{cor:codest_delta} this condition is satisfied for the Hitchin fibration $\hn\colon \mn \to \an$ and in this case the result reads as follows. \mc{Recall that due to the nonsingularity of $\mn$, the constant sheaf $\QQ$ on it is self-dual, i.e. it coincides with its own Verdier dual, up to shift}.}